LoicMichelControl/NetPMC/README.md

 To reproduce the results presented in the repository, simply run 'NetPMC_v1_0beta1.m' by setting 'GraphDisplay = 0' to get only the results /or/ set 'GraphDisplay = 1' to watch the network evolving in association with the tracking dynamics of each neuron.

 The training is performed considering a very basic example that consists in learning the derivative of a sine function vs. time.
-Figures 2 and 3 presents the evolution of the synaptic weigths of the training phase.
+Figures 2 and 3 presents the evolution of the synaptic weights of the training phase.

 <img width="1500" alt="training_example" src="./figures/training_example.png">
 <em>Fig. 2 - Example of evolution of the synaptic weights w.r.t. the learning of the variations of a sine function. </em>